Music of Cardiff: Electronic music

 Another local label is Machine Records that has an electronic preference.
 When the label started in 2001, there was no scene to connect with, though gradually it has built up a roster of around 25 artists that have come out of the studio and performed live at regular Cardiff showcases and in Newport, Swansea, and London.
 Between 2003 and 2006 the label also used its monthly Terminal club night to bring UK acts on Warp Records and Planet Mu to Cardiff.
 Machine Records won 'Best Label' at the Welsh Music Awards in March 2005, and its 2008 compilation 'Machine Music!
 The New Dance Sound of Cardiff' was selected by DJ Adam Walton as one of the ten best Welsh albums of the decade.

 More recently a number of Cardiff acts have found favour on the Dubstep and Electronic Beat scene.
 Mary Anne Hobbs whilst on BBC Radio 1 included artists such as STAGGA (who died in 2020), Zwolf and Darkhouse Family within her show, whilst other Radio 1 DJs such as Rob Da Bank and Huw Stephens have also included Monky, Curtamos and Ital Lion.
 Many of these have also been played on influential stations such as Rinse FM and in 2010 BBC 1Xtra invited Chrome Kids to record a mix of Welsh Electronic Music for their 'In New 1Xtra DJs We Trust' show.

 Rap music

 Much of the Welsh hip hop activity centres on Cardiff.
 It has spawned names who have broken out from Wales, touring and gaining steady press attention.
-Such acts are Barry-based producer Metabeats, rap group Astroid Boys, Beatbox Fozzy, Chrome Kids, Squid Ninjaz, Mudmowth, Y-DUB, Ruffstylz, Blue City and Ralph Rip Shit.
+Such acts are Barry-based producer Metabeats, rap group Astroid Boys, Beatbox Fozzy, Chrome Kids, Squid Ninjaz, Mudmowth, Brave Mugraw, Y-DUB, Ruffstylz, Blue City and Ralph Rip Shit.
 Also from the city, in 2009 trio Dead Residents produced Triple Crown, described as "one of the most enjoyable Welsh hip-hop albums in recent memory" by Cardiff-based hip hop journalist Adam Anonymous.